Nareshsonagoni/JavaScriptPractice/README.md

 # JavaScriptPractice
-This Repo. has all my JavaScript materils.
+This Repo. has all my JavaScript materials.